 Header Buffer Length - Set the header buffer length, in bytes The header buffer is a section of the request buffer, reserved for the addition and rewriting of request headers.
 The default value is 1024 bytes.
 Most applications will only require a small header buffer, as few headers are added or rewritten.

-Persistence Table Replication - When enabled, HAProxy's persistence tables are replicated to the slave device eMail Alert From - Set the 'from address' for email alerts.
+Persistence Table Replication - When enabled, HAProxy's persistence tables are replicated to the slave device.

 Persistence Table Replication Port - Set the TCP port to use for persistence table replication.
 The default port is TCP 7778.